 Skip to main content

 Three directors guided the Medical Educational Resources Program (MERP) in its early years.
-Seymour Friedberg, MD, served as the first director from 1966 to 1971; Elmer Friman served from 1971 to 1978; and Beverly Hill served as the third director from 1981 to 2001.
-The context that allowed MERP to operate, expand its statewide outreach and achieve its early successes is outlined below.
+Seymour Friedberg served as the first director from 1966 to 1971; Elmer Friman served from 1971 to 1978; and Beverly Hill served as the third director from 1981 to 2001.
+The technology that allowed MERP to operate, expand its statewide outreach and achieve its early successes is outlined below.

 Indiana Higher Education Telecommunications System (IHETS)